mendix/docs/content/en/docs/refguide/modeling/integration/rest-services/published-rest-services/publish-rest-service.md

 ### 5.2 Additional Error Handling

 Now that you covered the error handling of the parameter parsing, it's time to handle empty responses.
-This is not really an error, but an indication of what happened when nothing was returned is always a good idea.
+Empty responses are not really errors, but it is always a good idea to indicate what happened when nothing is returned.

-To add the error handling for those situations when the OrderID parameter is filled but no result is found, follow these steps:
+To add the error handling for those situations when the **OrderID** parameter is filled but no result is found, follow these steps:

 1. After the activity for retrieving from the database, add a decision activity with the following statement: `$Order != empty`.
-The true exit is connected to the activity for exporting to JSON.
-For the false exit, add new create object activities that create a **NewhttpErrorNotFoundResponse** and a **NewhttpErrorNotFoundHeader**:
+The **True** exit is connected to the activity for exporting to JSON.
+For the **False** exit, add new **Create Object** activities that create a **NewhttpErrorNotFoundResponse** and a **NewhttpErrorNotFoundHeader**:

     {{< figure src="/attachments/refguide/modeling/integration/publish-rest-service/OrderNotFoundResponse.png" >}}